 In fact, a new study from the Johns Hopkins University School of Medicine says that nearly 10 percent of people with serious complications from cancer, an infection, or a major vascular event will be misdiagnosed.

-The research, which was published in the journal Diagnosis, focused on misdiagnosis rates for the most common types of vascular events, infections, and cancers, along with the complications arising from those misdiagnoses.
-The authors refer to vascular events, cancer and infections as the “Big Three” conditions for how common and how deadly they are.
+The research, which was published in the journal Diagnosis, focused on misdiagnosis rates for the most common types of vascular events, infections, and cancers, along with the complications arising from those misdiagnosed.
+The authors refer to vascular events, cancer, and infections as the “Big Three” conditions for how common and how deadly they are.

 Researchers found that among those people who were inaccurately diagnosed with the top 15 conditions that make up the “Big Three,” almost 54 percent of them suffer death or a permanent disability as a result of the misdiagnosis.

 The researchers also came to different conclusions regarding each of the “Big Three.”
 The most common vascular events and infections to be missed are among the least common of all such diseases, while the most commonly missed cancers were the ones with the least successful screening protocols (regardless of how prevalent each type of cancer is in the population).

 The most commonly missed type of infection was spinal abscesses at 62.1 percent, while almost 28 percent of aortic dissections and aneurysms had a critical diagnosis delay, and 23 percent of lung cancer diagnoses were meaningfully delayed.
 There has been federal legislation introduced to help reduce this trend of misdiagnoses, but clearly there is still a lot of work left to do.

 Who Could Be Liable for a Misdiagnosis?